pnmartinez/ai-dashboard-builder/README.md

 ### Features

+* **Simplicity** 🌱: strong focus on keeping the project easy to use and the codebase simple.
-* **Privacy** 🛡️: you can use local LLMs through Ollama for your private data.
+* **Privacy** 🛡️: use local LLMs through Ollama for your private data.
-* **Flexibility** 🤸: make the LLMs focus on your priorities by selecting your KPIs in the dataset, or limit the dataset by columns and/or rows.
+* **Flexibility** 🤸: make the LLMs prioritise your KPIs in the dataset, limit the dataset by columns and/or rows, or use your favourite 3rd party LLM.
 * **Reusability** 🔄: each dashboard generates a reusable "viz_spec" JSON file in the "llm_responses" folder, accessible for future use through the "Import Previous Viz Specs" feature.